Cyclic Objects from Surfaces: Preliminaries on monoidal categories and Hopf algebras

-We warn the reader that this notation should not be confused with notation of a left twist in a ribbon category (see Section \ref{prelimiribbon}).
-We made this choice of notation since any ribbon category is a particularly important example of a braided category with a twist.
+We warn the reader that this notation should not be confused with notation of a left twist in a~ribbon category (see Section~\ref{pivotal}).
+We made this choice of notation since any ribbon category is a~particularly important example of a balanced category.